Viraj-Nigwekar/Quant-Portfolio/README.md

 Built using **NumPy**, **Pandas**, **Matplotlib**, **SciPy**, and real-world market data via **yfinance**.
 Each stage is coded and documented in **Google Colab**, blending analytical reasoning with intuitive explanation.

+### Abstract
+A 10-stage progression through quantitative finance — from simulation and diversification to portfolio optimization, backtesting, and regression.
+Each module demonstrates core mathematical and computational concepts through reproducible Python notebooks.

+## 📖 Notes
+This repository reflects an ongoing learning journey rather than finished research.
+While I continue to formalize my mathematical background, each project is implemented and verified through simulation, code, and data.

 ---

 ## 📊 Overview